-There were no impairment losses in 2011/12 (£430k in 2010/11).
+There were impairment losses of £84k in 2012/13 (£Nil in 2011/12).

-36. Defined Benefit Pension Schemes
+35. Defined Benefit Pension Schemes

 Participation in Pension Schemes

 As part of the terms and conditions of employment of its officers, the Council makes contributions towards the cost of post employment benefits.
 Although these benefits will not actually be payable until employees retire, the Council has a commitment to make the payments that needs to be disclosed at the time the employees earn their future entitlement.